 8. You’re supplementing with the wrong kind of smoothies

 Smoothies aren’t a bad thing to incorporate into your juice cleanse—as long as you’re drinking ones with the right ingredients!
 In some cases, smoothies can contain non-organic and/or processed substances that have preservatives or other ingredients (like those refined, added sugars), reducing the benefits of your raw organic juice.

 Pulp & Press smoothies aren’t your typical blended smoothies.
-We’ve picked some of our favorite health powerhouse players like kale, spirulina, blueberry, and banana for smoothies that are packed with clean, healthy ingredients, plus additional protein and fibre.
+We’ve picked some of our favourite health powerhouse players like kale, spirulina, blueberry, and banana for smoothies that are packed with clean, healthy ingredients, plus additional protein and fibre.
 Perfect for adding to your juicing routine!

 9. You don’t pre-cleanse